RaiMan/sikulix4python/README.md

 # sikulix4python

+*(currently paused --- will be continued starting in late June 2019)*

 Use SikuliX from real [Python via py4j](https://www.py4j.org) (but no need to know, how it works ;-)

 **under development -- no guarentee for anything :-)**